Data processing

 Loading built-in datasets

-There are currently three datasets for which the package supplies built-in convenience functions for loading, processing and creating corresponding AnnData
+There are currently three datasets for which the package supplies built-in convenience functions for loading, processing and creating corresponding AnnData objects.
+They can be downloaded from this Google Drive data folder.
+The folder contains all three datasets, namely

 - the

-from Zeisel et al. 2015.
-The original data can be found here and has been processed analogous to thescvi-tools
+cortexdata, corresponding to thecortexdataset from thescvi-toolsfrom Zeisel et al. 2015.
+The original data can be found here and has been processed analogous to thescvi-toolsprocessing - the

-data from Tasic et al. (2016), available at Gene expression Omnibus (GEO) under accession number GSE71585.
+tasicdata from Tasic et al. (2016), available at Gene expression Omnibus (GEO) under accession number GSE71585.
 Preprocessing and additional annotation according to the original manuscript; annotations are available and loaded together with the countmatrix. - the

-data (PBMC8k) from Zheng et al. 2017, preprocessed according to the Bioconductor workflow.
+pbmcdata (PBMC8k) from Zheng et al. 2017, preprocessed according to the Bioconductor workflow.

 Cortex data